membase/ns_server/deps/emoxi/DESIGN.markdown

     mc_binary.erl

 These lowest level utility modules help parse, encode/decode packets.
-There are also functions to make synchronous, (e-process) blocking send/recv calls against a tcp socket.
+There are also functions to make synchronous, (process) blocking send/recv calls against a tcp socket.

 # The Client Side